 Adapt the soundness proof seen in the last lecture to account for the new semantics.
+Prove only the cases related to function application.

 Exercise 2

 In this second exercise, we will have a look at a simple programming language with the following types and terms: